 Hand-Held Ban: Local option

-All Cell Phone Ban: Level 1 or 2 license holders
+All Cell-phones Ban: Level 1 or 2 graduated-license holders

 Texting Ban: All drivers

-Enforcement: Primary: for texting by all drivers and level 1 or 2 license holders
+Enforcement: Primary for texting by all drivers and level 1 or 2 graduated-license holders

 - Open intoxicants are prohibited in the vehicle.

 - The BAC level is 0.08 per cent.